livebook-dev/livebook/README.md

     Those certificates are used during for server authentication when Livebook accesses files from external sources.

+  * LIVEBOOK_CLUSTER - configures clustering strategy when running multiple
+    instances of Livebook.
+Currently the only supported value is `dns:QUERY`, in which case nodes ask DNS for A/AAAA records using the given query and try to connect to peer nodes on the discovered IPs.

   * LIVEBOOK_COOKIE - sets the cookie for running Livebook in a cluster.
     Defaults to a random string that is generated on boot.